virtuozzo/cloudnet/README.md

 And finally seed the database with `docker run --env-file=.env --rm cloudnet rake db:seed`.
-This will add the available providers from your OnApp installation and an initial admin user with username 'admin' and password 'password'.
+This will add the available providers from your OnApp installation and an initial admin user with username 'admin@cloud.net' and password 'adminpassword'.

 You will then need to change the admin password and fill out the extra details for the providers that your installation is offering.
 For instance each provider needs a price per disk/cpu/memory.